Minurr/ScoutingWeb/README.md

 Now, videos can be uploaded to the corresponding API and bound with MatchCode for display together.
 Meanwhile, the style of the data display section is easier for humans to read.
 12/28/2024

+Now, the index page get big change.
+This is V1.0.0.
+I have comprehensively overturned, restructured, and optimized the UI and CSS styles of the website, rewritten the index layout, and unified the style of the entire site.
+The current version looks more beautiful.
+01/05/2025

     Operating Environment
     PHP Version：≥7.4